jenkinsci/acceptance-test-harness/docs/EC2-CONFIG.md

     instanceType="m1.small"
     imageId="ami-350c295c" //Ubuntu based EBS root volume instance inboundPortRange="20000..21000" //inbound port range on EC2 machine.
 All the ports from 20000 to 21000 are granted
-                                    //permission for access by all
+                                    //permission for access by all.

 ### Authenticator configuration to access instance by harness

 Test harness needs to install Jenkins, runs processes and do bunch of other things on the EC2 instance.
 This needs an authenticator to be configured.
-Here is the configuration that should go in to your groovy script file
+Here is the configuration that should go in to your groovy script file:

     bind Authenticator named "publicKeyAuthenticator" to PublicKeyAuthenticator

 ### Multi-tenanting EC2 instance

-Following configuration is needed to multi-tenant an ec2 instance.
+The following configuration is needed to multi-tenant an ec2 instance:

     maxNumOfMachines=1 //How many EC2 instances to launch at startup maxMtMachines=2    //How many MT machine to fit in each EC2 instances